Summon the Spirits: Five Essential Spirits for Your Home

 A trip to the liquor store can be overwhelming for a beginning bartender.
 That's why it's important to know the basics.
 The spirits below are the base for just about all cocktails, and will serve you well from party to party.

 Here's what you should know about vodka.
-One, vodka is the top-selling spirit in the U.S. Two, flavored and unflavored vodkas are the foremost spirits in thousands of cocktails.
-Vodka is a neutral spirit; quality unflavored vodka has no odor, scent or color.
-This is why it's the base spirit in many popular cocktails like Cosmopolitans, White Russians, Bloody Marys and many flavored Martinis.
+One, vodka is the top-selling spirit in Canada.
+Two, flavoured and unflavoured vodkas are the foremost spirits in thousands of cocktails.
+Vodka is a neutral spirit; quality unflavoured vodka has no odour, scent or colour.
+This is why it's the base spirit in many popular cocktails like Cosmopolitans, White Russians, Caesars and many flavoured Martinis.
 The ingredients to make vodka are starch (e.g., wheat, potatoes) and sugar (sugar beet, sugar cane, grapes).

 The botanicals integrated into gin during distillation give it a unique smell and flavor.
 Traditionally the base spirit in Martinis, gin is commonly served with an astringent-like vermouth or a lime slice-to put a twist on its dry taste.
 Sought-after gin drinks include the Tanqueray & Tonic and the Tom Collins.